 It’s silly not to know that your brain misperceives the world.
 It’s silly not to know how and why this happens.
 Your brain does a huge number of really amazing things, it’s true, but it’s also quite prone to biases, blunders, mistakes, and just plain wrongness.
 Knowing that can only make you a better thinker.

-The title of this site, Missing the Solstice and Discovering the World, is a nod to two things: the loss I have felt at walking away from beliefs that were central to my identity, and the wonder I now feel at being a free agent in a much larger world.
+The title of this site, Missing the Solstice and Discovering the World, is a nod to two things: the loss I have felt at leaving behind beliefs that were central to my identity, and the wonder I now feel at being a free agent in a much larger world.

 Yes, cognitive dissonance is painful and alarming for a purpose: you do lose things when you interrogate your beliefs and your certainties.